- Who is a Cloud Engineer and What Do They do?

 - Worked as a systems administrator in a systems operations capacity with relevant experience

-- Experience monitoring and auditing systems Ability to work with virtualization technology
+- Experience in monitoring and auditing systems Ability to work with virtualization technology

 - Networking concepts (e.g., DNS, TCP/IP, and firewalls) are required.